blitzerox/justdeen-public/privacy-policy.md

 We may update this Privacy Policy from time to time.
 Any changes will be reflected by updating the "Last Updated" date at the top of this policy.
 Since we don't collect user data, we cannot notify you directly of changes, so please review this policy periodically.

-## Open Source APIs
+## Internet Usage and APIs

-JustDeen uses the following open source APIs for Islamic content:
+JustDeen requires internet connection for initial setup and certain features:

+### Prayer Times API
+- **Provider**: Aladhan.com (public Islamic API)
+- **Data Sent**: Only your location coordinates (if you grant permission) or city name
-- Prayer time calculations are performed locally using established calculation methods
+- **Data Received**: Prayer time calculations for your location
+- **Privacy**: No user identification or tracking

+### Quran Content API
+- **Provider**: Al Quran Cloud API and other public Quran APIs
+- **Data Sent**: Only content requests (e.g., surah number, translation preference)
+- **Data Received**: Quran text, translations, and audio
+- **Privacy**: No personal data is transmitted

+### Important Notes:
+- These APIs only receive the minimum data needed to provide Islamic content
+- No personal information, device IDs, or tracking data is ever sent
+- Once downloaded, content is cached locally for offline use
-- Quran data is bundled within the app
+- You can use the app offline after initial content download
-- All API calls (if any) are for retrieving publicly available Islamic content only

 ## Contact Us